 Here’s a short video of Matt checking a cow’s teeth.
 (And don’t worry — this doesn’t hurt the cow at all!)

-No. Cows can’t bite because they don’t have any upper front teeth.
+Cows can’t bite a person because they don’t have any upper front teeth.

 When cattle are eating grass, they press their sharp bottom teeth against the top of their mouth, which is a hard palate.
 This then cuts the blades of grass so they can chew the grass.